I have three works in progress.

-Riversbend Elegy for guns, sax, and harp, is the story of two families grieving the loss of a young soldier.
+Riversbend Elegy, for saxophone, harp, and seven guns, is the story of two families grieving the loss of a young soldier.
 It’s December 2004 in a small town in Indiana, and Tom is the first local kid to die at war in Iraq.
 He leaves behind a saxophone, a fragile wife, and a baby boy.

 We join these families as they gather in Riversbend for Tom’s funeral.
 In this choral novel, we hear the voice of each of the folks who must learn to live without him.
 They are singular people coming together, and the mourning song they create is often a dissonant one, but the underlying chords carry a familiar American tune.